 The economic environment has changed materially since the year end following the onset of the global COVID-19 pandemic.
 The United Kingdom and many countries across the world have imposed unprecedented restrictions on the movement of their population, leading to the suspension or closure of many businesses not deemed critical.

-However, the directors do not believe that COVID-19 is having a material impact on the Company as they continue to progress the acquisition of East Imperial.
+However, the director do not believe that COVID-19 is having a material impact on the Company and they have initiated an Acquisition.

 Financial review